 Getting a 1099-K from eBay does not make you a dealer.
 You still report based on your actual classification — hobbyist gains go on Schedule D, dealer income on Schedule C. See our eBay, StockX & Whatnot guide for how platform volume factors into classification.

-When you’re ready to file, our reporting guide walks through Form 8949 and Schedule D — plus which tax software handles the 28% rate correctly.
+When you’re ready to file, our reporting guide walks through Form 8949 and Schedule D, and our tax software comparison shows which programs handle the 28% rate correctly.

 Run the numbers for your situation